galaxyproject/galaxy-hub/content/news/2023-10-30-gga-update/index.md

 ## New and updated training material!

 We have updated and added new training material for everyone that wants to learn Genome Annotation.
-If you don't know where to start check out our recommended learning path and learn from "Introduction to Genome Annotation" to "Refining Genome Annotations with Apollo" everything that you need to know about Genome Annotation: https://training.galaxyproject.org/training-material/learning-pathways/genome-annotation-eukaryote.html
+If you don't know where to start check out our recommended learning path and learn from "Introduction to Genome Annotation" to "Refining Genome Annotations with Apollo" everything that you need to know about Genome Annotation:

+<a href="https://training.galaxyproject.org/training-material/learning-pathways/genome-annotation-eukaryote.html"><button type="button" class="btn btn-success">Genome Annotation learning pathway</button></a>

 Alternatively, you can jump right into you favorite topic: